serge-web/serge/development-standards.md

 #### Type checking

 We use TypeScript to ensure that our code is strongly typed, more robust and more easily testable.
-Wherever possible you should the full tooling available from TypeScript, however, if that is not something that can be done immediately, at the very least you should use a TypeScript extension (`.jsx` becomes `.tsx` and `.js` becomes `.ts`)
+Wherever possible you should the full tooling available from TypeScript, however, if that is not something that can be done immediately, ensure you do not name your file with a TypeScript extension (e.g. `.ts` or `.tsx`) otherwise it will be type checked and may cause a failed build.

 Again there is little point in repeating the already excellent work done by the Microsoft team, so here is a link to their docs: https://www.typescriptlang.org/docs/home.html or if you want a great introduction to the basics, I highly recommend this youtube video: